Ramz5154/VectorLab/README.md

 # VectorLab

 ## getting started
-download glfw3 and glad (i did it through vcpkg)
+download glfw3,glad and glm (i did it through vcpkg)

 then go to Configuration Properties > Linker > Input